Kiibra/guess-the-country/README.md

 ***
 [] Randomize answer options

-[] implement full functionality to timer function
+[] Implement full functionality to timer

-[] update css to better introduce the game at initial visit
+[] Fix flag-mode button to alternate from 'Flag-Mode' to 'Back'

-[] Fix flag-mode button to alternate from flag-mode to back
+[] Update and work more on CSS to better introduce the game at initial visit